Course code: B0093F

 Below are the fees for this course.

-A) If you are aged 19 to 23 years at the time your course begins and you will be studying for your first full Level 3 or 4 course you will not need to pay any fees.
+Category 1: If you will be aged 19-23 when your course begins and are studying towards your first full Level 2 or 3 course, you will not have to pay any fees.

-B) If you are aged 19 to 23 as of 31 August 2013, are unemployed AND claiming a state benefit AND completing the course to improve your employability you will not need to pay any fees.
+Category 2: If you will be aged 19 or over when your course begins, studying at Level 2 or below, AND are unemployed AND claiming benefits AND completing the course to improve your employability, you will not have to pay any fees.

-D) If you are aged 24 or over at the time your course starts you will need to pay the whole fee yourself or you may be eligible for a 24+ Advanced Learning Loan.
+Category 4: If you are aged 19 or over when your course begins and are studying at Level 3 or above and do not fall into category 1, you will need to pay the whole fee yourself or you may be eligible for an Advanced Learner Loan.

 Although the information given is believed to be correct at the time of publication, it does not form any part of a contract between City College Brighton and Hove and the student.
 Courses may be subject to change.